lynnlangit/Hello-AWS-Data-Services/2_database-and-analytics/2_NoSQL/1_ElastiCache/README.md

 - Choose Memcached or Redis
 - Use for large, in-memory lookups
-- No persistance, in-memory only
+- No on disk persistence, in-memory only -- use Redis if that is your business need